mnguyen0226/personal_site_v2/content/posts/solid_principles/post.md

 I recently finished an excellent graduate course, Software Engineering (CS5704), and learned about different aspects of software projects and how different-size companies handle their technical/business changes to deliver successful products to their customer.
 Some important topics are Process Models (Waterfall, V-Model, Spiral, Agile), Requirements Definition, and Architecture Design Patterns.
 Especially, S.O.L.I.D principles have struck me as must-known concepts for writing better and cleaner code.

 **Why do S.O.L.I.D principles matter?**
-According to Robert Martin, bad code slows down the development team as it is **confusing** and **fragile**.
+According to Uncle Bob, bad code slows down the development team as it is **confusing** and **fragile**.
 Confusing code does not explain what it is doing, while fragile code breaks in many places when you change one or a few lines of code.

 What we want is the code that is **clear**, **rigid**, and **reusable**.